 - Ensure it’s a great experience for all.
 Despite the rate of technological advancement, bandwidth limitations are still a common problem when it comes to delivering video learning.
 If your association has members in non-urban, remote areas, it’s important to ensure the quality of their learning will not be negatively impacted.

 Learn more about how you can deliver video learning to your association today!

-Stay tuned for the fourth article in this five-part series, which will take a closer look at how associations can use Social Assessment to enhance their learning programs.
+Stay tuned for the fourth article in this five-part series, which will take a closer look at how associations can use Social Assessment to enhance their learning programmes.